GluuFederation/docs-openbanking-prod/docs/source/tutorials/cn-prod-tutorial.md

 #### Pre-Requirement

-The below certs and keys are needed to continue this tutorial.
+The below certificates and keys are needed to continue this tutorial.

 | Certificate / key                | Description                                                                             |
 |----------------------------------|-----------------------------------------------------------------------------------------|